 - Suing the at-fault driver in civil court

 Although a lawsuit is not typically the first option after a car accident, the at-fault party is the only one who can be sued in a car accident case.
 Most of the time, the at-fault party is another driver who was involved in your accident.
-They must also be at least partially at fault for you to bring a case against them.
+They must also be at least partially at fault for your car accident for you to bring a case against them.

 Can You Sue the Insurance Company?

-(This is why having a good car accident lawyer is so vital if you sue the driver in a car accident case.
-They can help you build a strong case and hopefully avoid the need for a lawsuit altogether.)
+This is why having an experienced car accident lawyer is so vital if you sue the driver in a car accident case.
+They can help you build a strong case and hopefully avoid the need for a lawsuit altogether.

 How Fault Works in a Car Accident Lawsuit

 To understand who can be sued in a car accident case, you need to know how fault works.
 In Georgia and most U.S. states, the at-fault party is liable for all costs of an injury accident they caused.
-The injured party has the legal right to seek compensation for their damages (Georgia Code section 51-12-4).
+The injured party has the legal right to seek compensation for their damages (Ga.
+Code § 51-12-4).

 Comparative Fault in Georgia

-Georgia also has a modified comparative fault (or comparative negligence) rule that essentially allows blame to be shared between more than one at-fault parties.
-According to Georgia Code section 51-12-33, you may still have the right to file a claim for compensation as long as you are less than 50% percent at fault for the damages claimed.
+Georgia also has a modified comparative fault (or comparative negligence) rule that essentially allows blame to be shared between more than one at-fault party.
+According to Ga.
+Code § 51-12-33, you may still have the right to file a compensation claim as long as you are less than 50% percent at fault for the damages claimed.

 While comparative fault can be beneficial in many cases, the insurance company can also use the rule to try and reduce their liability.
 If you file a lawsuit or insurance claim against the other driver, their insurance company may claim you hold some fault in the accident.
-This could reduce the amount of damages you are awarded.
+This could reduce the amount of damages awarded to you.